tekknolagi/tekknolagi.github.com/_posts/2024-01-23-scrapscript.md

   | 0 -> 1
   | n -> n * fact (n - 1)
 ```

-It's designed to allow creation of small, simply shareable programs.

 I'm not going to fill out the [usual
 checklist](https://www.mcmillen.dev/language_checklist.html)---that's not the